freenas/freenas-docs/userguide/intro.rst

 * Support for many old and obsolete 10/100 Ethernet cards has been removed.

 * The *Auto* option has been removed from the :guilabel:`LUN ID` menu of :menuselection:`Sharing --> Block (iSCSI) --> Associated Targets --> Add Target/Extent`.

 * Deletion of in-use LUNs is not allowed.

+* The CIFS service has been renamed to :ref:`SMB`.

 * Allow customization of UPS shutdown command.